Thomas Parran (surgeon general)

 Thomas Parran (September 28, 1892 – February 16, 1968) was an American physician and Public Health Service officer.
-He was appointed the sixth Surgeon General of the United States from 1936 to 1948, and oversaw the notorious Tuskegee syphilis experiment and Guatemala syphilis experiment.
+He was appointed the sixth Surgeon General of the United States from 1936 to 1948.

 Early life and education

 Parran was born near St. Leonard, Maryland to Benjamin and Mary (Latimer) Parran on September 28, 1892.
 He was raised on his family's tobacco farm.
 He was tutored at home by a relative and attended St. John's College in Annapolis, Maryland, on a scholarship (1911, A.B.; 1915, A.M.).
 Finances influenced his decision to attend Georgetown University School of Medicine (1915, M.D.) and to follow with an internship at Sibley Memorial Hospital in Washington, D.C.
 A lifelong interest in research was sparked during medical school.
 He self-identified as Thomas Parran Jr. to distinguish himself from his uncle Thomas Parran, a Maryland politician and U.S. Representative in the Sixty-second Congress (who also had a son named Thomas Parran Jr.).
 Later in life Parran dropped the Jr. and named his first son Thomas Parran Jr.